Badgerati/Icarus/README.md

 ========

 * Data is stored in JSON format.
+* Ability to encrypt data so it isn't store in plain JSON.
 * All data is stored into some specified location.
 * DataStores can have multiple collections.
 * Fast and clean.